Relationship between the Mandelbrot Algorithm and the Platonic Solids

-Thus, the main objective of this paper is to deepen knowledge on the aspects mentioned above, and by extension, to establish a relationship between the Mandelbrot algorithm and the Platonic solids.
+Thus, the main objective of this paper is to deepen knowledge on the aspects mentioned above, and by extension, to establish a relationship between the Mandelbrot algorithm and the Platonic solids, which have become an integral part of natural sciences like chemistry and geology due to their remarkable properties and prevalence in those fields (see for example \cite{Daintith, Fragmentation, Tang}).
 To achieve this, we develop several geometrical characterizations for the principal 3D slices of $\M3$.
 However, in order to do so, we first need to recall relevant properties in the algebras of bicomplex and tricomplex numbers and introduce new ones.

 Therefore, in \autoref{sec:tricomplex}, the algebras of bicomplex and tricomplex numbers are introduced and new results concerning the latter are presented.
 Then, we establish various geometrical characterizations for the principal 3D slices of $\M3$ in \autoref{sec:geometrical} and we also discuss some of the geometric properties that can be inferred from them, notably the fact that one slice is a regular tetrahedron.
 In \autoref{sec:cube}, we introduce another type of 3D projection called an \textit{idempotent tridimensional slice}, and we show that one of them is a cube.
 Finally, we talk about the possibility to generate, in the same 3D subspace as that of the Firebrot and its geometric dual, a regular compound called the stellated octahedron (also named the \textit{Stella octangula}) as a tricomplex dynamical system.